 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
-Management Approach Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) The Company has no data for this period but will provide in the community, suppliers, government, vulnerable groups) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic? future.
+Management Approach Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) The Company has no data for this period but will provide in the future. government, vulnerable groups) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
 Indicate involvement in the impact The Company is committed to comply with the government mandate to follow

-(i.e., caused by the organization or linked to impacts through its business relationship) The Company has no data for this period but will provide in the future. environmental laws and regulations.
-What are the Risk/s Identified?
-Which stakeholders are affected?
+(i.e., caused by the organization or linked to impacts through its business relationship) The Company has no data for this period but will provide in the future. environmental laws and regulations. • Which stakeholders are affected?
 Management Approach Identify risk/s related to material topic of the organization The Company has no data for this period but will provide in the future.
 The Company will work for a comprehensive and detailed management approach in the future.
 What are the Opportunity/ies Identified?
 Which stakeholders are affected?
-Management Approach Identify the opportunity/ies related to material topic of the organization The Company has no data for this period but will provide in the future.
-The Company will work for a comprehensive and detailed management approach in the future.
+Management Approach Identify the opportunity/ies related to material topic of the organization The Company will work for a comprehensive and detailed management approach in the future.
+The Company has no data for this period but will provide in the future.